chrishylanduk/uk-public-sector-graduate-schemes-list/README.md

 ### Install & build

 - `npm install` – install dependencies.
-- `npm run build` – regenerate `dist/index.html` and copy static assets.
+- `npm run build` – regenerate `dist/index.html`, copy static assets, and transpile the client bundle with `esbuild`.
+The build exits with an error if `esbuild` is missing.

 ### Tooling

 - Optional: `pre-commit install` to enable the configured lint/format hooks, or run them manually with `pre-commit run --all-files`.
+- Client-side code is authored in modern JavaScript and must be transpiled; install dependencies so `esbuild` is available before running the build.

 ### Project structure

 - `scripts/build.js` orchestrates the Markdown → HTML build and pulls helpers from `scripts/utils/`.
-- `static/search.js` handles client-side filtering and navigation behaviour.
+- `client/search.js` handles client-side filtering and navigation behaviour and is transpiled into `dist/search.js` during the build.
 - Role names and aliases live in `config/roles.json`.

 ## Content structure